by Dr. Edward C. Papenfuse, Jr., State Archivist

 To concur in the legislative analyst's recommendations with regard to replacement electronic equipment, electronic storage devices, telecommunication upgrades, and new equipment to handle the burgeoning electronic archives of which we are only able to preserve a small fraction as it is, is not prudent, and can lead to substantive information failure in the near future.
 The question before you is an old one posited by Benjamin Franklin: by cutting these modest requests, are we being penny wise and pound foolish?
 I hope you will agree that we are.

 The Archives is required by State Government Article 9-1026 to compile and edit the Maryland Manual every two years.
 We have, as the analyst indicates, moved this whole operation onto the web and it is updated daily.
-If funds are not available for the printing of the Manual, then it will not be printed.
+If funds are not available for the printing of the Manual, than it will not be printed.
 If in the judgment of this Committee, this is acceptable, than we will abide by your decision, urging you to at least recommend that sufficient funds be provided in a future budget during the next legislature that would permit us to print at least one slice in time, printed record copy, of the Maryland Manual similar to the one we produced last year.